FelixRilling/pseudo-eval/README.md

 ## Introduction

-pseudo-eval uses RegExp to staticaly evaluate restricted JS code strings.
-This makes it safe to use, as no harmful code can be executed by end-users (as long as the optional context doesnt have access to it).
+pseudo-eval uses RegExp to staticaly evaluate restricted JS code string expressions.
+This makes it safer to use, as harmful code is harder to be executed by end-users (as long as the optional context doesnt have access to it).
 Only very simple expressions are allowed.

-Pro:
-- Safe
-- Faster
-- Optimizable by Engine

-Con:
+Current problems:
-- Very limited expressions
+- Only very limited expressions allowed
 - Many edge-cases are not covered

 ## Examples